- 150g couscous

 - 1 tsp smoked paprika

-- 4 spring onion, roughly sliced
+- 4 spring onions, roughly sliced

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…